- Michael Thompson

-The 9 behaviors that are making you unhappy – When things aren’t adding up in your life, start subtracting.
+When things aren’t adding up in your life, start subtracting

-“Most people spend the first half of their lives collecting, and the second half determining what to keep.
-Now that you’re approaching the top of the hill, I’d love to know what lessons you plan to keep?
+“Most people spend the first half of their lives collecting and the second half determining what to keep.
+Now that you’re approaching the top of the hill, I’d love to know what lessons you plan to keep with you?”

-Over the last 30 months, however, not a day has gone by when I haven’t thought about his words.
+Over the last two and a half years, however, not a day has gone by when I haven’t thought about his words.

-Today, if he were to ask me again, I’d be better prepared.
+Today, if he were to ask me again, I’d be better prepared to answer him.

 It took me too long to learn that what we chose not to do matters more than what we chose to do.